-Transposition of the great arteries is a serious but rare heart defect present at birth (congenital), in which the two main arteries leaving the heart are reversed (transposed).
-The condition is also called dextro-transposition of the great arteries.
-A rarer type of this condition is called levo-transposition of the great arteries.
+Transposition of the great arteries (TGA) is a serious, rare heart problem in which the two main arteries leaving the heart are reversed (transposed).
+The condition is present at birth (congenital heart defect).

 Corrective surgery soon after birth is the usual treatment for transposition of the great arteries.

-Transposition of the great arteries symptoms include:
+Signs and symptoms of transposition of the great arteries after birth include:

 - Blue color of the skin (cyanosis)